evidentlyai/evidently/docs/book/README.md

 **How you get the output**: inside Jupyter notebook or Colab, as an exportable HTML, JSON, or Python dictionary.

 **Primary use case: test-based ML monitoring**.
 You can run tests as a step in the ML pipeline.
-For example, when you receive a new batch of data, new labels, or generate predictions.
-You can build a conditional workflow based on the test results, e.g., to trigger an alert, retrain, or get a visual report to debug.
+For example, when you receive a new batch of data, labels, or generate predictions.
+You can build a conditional workflow based on the test results, e.g., to trigger an alert, retrain, or get a visual report.

 **Read more**:
 * [Overview: what is a test and a test suite](introduction/core-concepts.md)